emissary-ingress/emissary/user-guide/getting-started.md

     service: ambassador
 ```

-Create the service by putting the YAML above in a file called `ambassador-service.yaml` and appyling it with `kubectl`:
+Create the service by putting the YAML above in a file called `ambassador-service.yaml` and applying it with `kubectl`:

 ```shell
 kubectl apply -f ambassador-service.yaml